College

 Most students applying to U.S. universities use the Common Application, which includes sections for listing your activities and awards.
 You can include up to ten activities and five awards, covering everything you’ve done from ninth through twelfth grade.
 For each activity or award, you’ll describe your role, the work you did, and any accomplishments or impact you had.
 This is your chance to show admissions officers not just what you’ve done, but how you’ve contributed, grown, and made a difference.

-A Senior Consultant’s Guide to Highlighting Soft Skills for College Applications Read More »
+5 Key Soft Skills That Can Transform Your College Applications Read More »

 Scroll to Top